 This works a lot like characters watching screens.

 When I need to shoot the content that a character sees in the distance, I address this in the breakdown.

 Again, I'll split the scene and add a new strip in the schedule accordingly.

 In Shaun of the Dead, Shaun buys flowers in a flower shop.
 He looks out the window and sees a wild man swiping at pigeons across the street.

 Since Shaun sees a guy on a patch of grass grabbing for pigeons, guess what?
-We’ll have to find the location, the actor, and shoot the whole scene.
+We’ll have to find the location, the actor, and shoot the scene.

-So even though the shooting script only includes the florist as a location, we’ll need to create the roadside park across the street as a new location.
+So, even though the shooting script only includes the florist as a location, we’ll need to create the roadside park across the street as a new location.